United for Hungary: Foundation and Purpose of the Alliance

-The founder parties of the alliance at its formation were the Hungarian Socialist Party, Democratic Coalition, Movement for a Better Hungary (Jobbik), LMP – Hungary's Green Party, Dialogue for Hungary and the Momentum Movement.
+The founder parties of the alliance at its formation were the Hungarian Socialist Party, Democratic Coalition, Jobbik, LMP – Hungary's Green Party, Dialogue for Hungary and the Momentum Movement.
+Other associate parties and organizations were the ÚVNP, the Hungarian Liberal Party, the New Start, the Everybody's Hungary Movement, the 99 Movement and the Spark Movement, however, their candidates had to join one of the 6 main parties' parliamentary groups if they win a seat.

 The alliance's aim is to nominate one candidate against the Fidesz–KDNP candidate in each of the 106 individual constituencies and, in the event of a victory, to co-govern on the basis of a commonly agreed programme and principles.

 Opposition parties are not expected to merge completely, as the goal is not to eliminate differences, but to function if they want not only a change of government, but "to create a lasting livable Hungary where differences can be discussed and managed".

 Controversies within the party alliance

 Closer cooperation through the alliance, but much debate is also expected between the parties.
 A joint program can be created through close cooperation between the expert staffs, the background institutions and the party foundations operating them, which requires the coordination of financial resources and communication activities.

 Serious debates were expected on the selection of the 106 individual candidates, the issue of joint or separate lists, and the manner in which the joint prime ministerial candidate would be selected.
 The alliance was born of several ideas; some parties supported full cooperation, but Péter Jakab, president of Jobbik, spoke of two types of lists, namely an MSZP-DK-Dialogue and a Jobbik-Momentum-LMP list.
 Jakab said he needed two lists because he said not many people in rural villages would vote for politicians ruling before 2010.
-A joint decision on this issue is expected by the end of 2020.
+A joint decision on this issue was expected by the end of 2020.
 According to a July 2020 survey, only 5 percent wanted more lists, the rest uncertain.
 Common candidates were supported regardless of party preference, with differences in sympathizers from each party in the common list: 80 and 81 percent of DK and Momentum voters would support "only" it (4 and 7 percent, respectively, strongly oppose it), while 88-91 percent of the rate.
 In his view, that one list would be psychologically better for the opposition.
 However, according to an analyst at Political Capital, anti-Orbán voters could be better mobilized if they had at least one tiny choice and could choose at least the most attractive party groupings.